dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 - `MacCatalyst` of type `object`, that you set to a value to be applied on Mac Catalyst.
 - `Tizen` of type `object`, that you set to a value to be applied on the Tizen platform.
 - `WinUI` of type `object`, that you set to a value to be applied on WinUI.
-- `Converter` of type `IValueConverter`, that can be set to an `IValueConverter` implementation.
+- `Converter` of type <xref:Microsoft.Maui.Controls.IValueConverter>, that can be set to an <xref:Microsoft.Maui.Controls.IValueConverter> implementation.
-- `ConverterParameter` of type `object`, that can be set to a value to pass to the `IValueConverter` implementation.
+- `ConverterParameter` of type `object`, that can be set to a value to pass to the <xref:Microsoft.Maui.Controls.IValueConverter> implementation.

 > [!NOTE]
 > The XAML parser allows the `OnPlatformExtension` class to be abbreviated as `OnPlatform`.